Pablo-source/RPYSOC_2025_Using_APIs_in_R/README.md

 # Managing API keys in a secure way

-API keys are used to track and control how the API is being used.
-When you request access to an API, you might obtain a unique set of API keys assigned to your user to authenticate and authorize you as a user.
+API keys are used to control how the API is being used.
+After requesting access to an API, you obtain a unique set of API keys assigned to your user, they authenticate and authorize you as an API user.

 Some recommendations to keep your API keys secure:
 - You MUST avoid committing your API Keys to a public GitHub page.